 Performed live Feb 4, 2016 at the Music of the Americas Concert Series, University of New Mexico, Albuquerque.
 Many thanks to José-Luis Hurtado and Kevin Vigneau for the opportunity, and to Manny Rettinger, Liz Rincon, and Eugene Sidorov for the documentation.

 In A Fuzzy Monolith for James Turrell (2015), I was interested in dragging myself away from over-reliance on texture, timbre, and extremities of extended technique, and towards a careful attention to pitch, interval, and motive.
 But that’s my problem.
 What I hope to convey to the listener is some semblance of the surprisingly moving impact that can arise from work that aims directly for a hijacking of the perceptual system.
 I love how Turrell’s sculptures are somehow simultaneously so monumental and so tender.
 They require time and presence – you don’t look at them, you have to inhabit them – but with patience you rather suddenly realize that the very way you’re physically experiencing light has changed.
 Figure and ground flip; proximity and distance get mushy; you see yourself seeing.

-Gasps & Fissures is an exploration of meticulous scrutiny and deceptive illusion, hyper-extending a limited instrumental palette.
+Gasps & Fissures (2004) is an exploration of scrutiny and deception, hyper-extending a limited instrumental palette.
 Subtle, often borderline microscopic sounds of acoustic instrumental origin are grotesquely magnified and manipulated to sculpt music of claustrophobic intimacy and impossible physicality.

 The CD on 482Music (realized through the Artist Residency Program at Experimental Sound Studio, Chicago, and funded in part by the National Endowment for the Arts) was conceived as a response to the paradoxes and absurdities of recording improvised music.